-31 March 2023 31 March 2022
+31 March 2024 31 March 2023

-Base scenario 10% 5%
+Base scenario 20% 10%

-Downside scenario 60% 50%
+Downside scenario 65% 60%

-Market stress scenario 20% 30%
+Market stress scenario 10% 20%

-Severe stress scenario 10% 15%
+Severe stress scenario 5% 10%

 100% 100%

-The change in weightings attributed to the scenarios reflects the Group's assessment of an increased risk to economic conditions.
+The change in weightings attributed to the scenarios reflects the Group's assessment as at 31 March 2024.
 There has been no fundamental change in the Group's credit underwriting standards or a significant deterioration in the quality and extent of security available to the Group.

-The ECL model under NZ IFRS-9 responds to economic conditions, recognising that factors may be outside the direct control or influence of the Group.
-If economic conditions are expected to worsen or observed rates of credit default increase, the amount of ECL and associated provision for credit impairment would be expected to increase.
+The nature of the ECL model under NZ IFRS-9 is such that if expectations of economic conditions worsen or observed rates of credit default increase then the amount of ECL and associated provision for credit impairment would be expected to increase due to factors outside the direct control or influence of the Group.